Co-Directors: Cynthia Thomson, PhD, RD and Lois Loescher, PhD, RN

 - Database creation and management

 - Web questionnaire programming and management

-- Interviewer training
+- Interviewer and health coach training

 - Accelerometer data collection and analysis